 At K.U., I also focused on the marketing principles for all forms of product development.
 I took merchandising classes, marketing courses, and a few independent study assignments on human interaction with visual language.
 (K.U.
 1991-1995 114 credit hours, including 47 art/design studio courses - B.F.A.
 Industrial Design – 154 credit hour degree)

-I worked in the swimming pool industry as a lifeguard, maintenance, and part-time construction through college.
+Through college, I worked as a lifeguard, maintenance, and part-time construction in the swimming pool industry.
 I would clean and balance pool chemistry for homeowners in Lawrence, KS, and work with the construction crew in the afternoon.
 When I went home to St. Louis, I enjoyed my job as a lifeguard at public pools in the suburbs.
 Union Station, St. Louis, has a hotel and pool, and I worked there a bit during evening and weekend hours, only to reminisce about my mother and father meeting at the train station.

 I also worked as a custodian at the University of Kansas, cleaning the Burge Commons and picking up the training table where the football and basketball team ate dinner.
 It was great for the cooks who let me eat dinner, everything but the desserts.
 The braided pizza crust at Pyramid Pizza in Lawrence, Kansas, is traditionally covered in honey.
-I worked as a pizza artist and dishwasher in local restaurants during rush parties.
+During rush parties, I worked as a pizza artist and dishwasher in local restaurants.
 I also sold in-home water purifiers in Kansas, establishing my residency and getting in-state tuition for college.
-During my first year of college, I had a part-time job helping publish deadlines as a paste-up artist for a yellow page advertiser called the A.D.
-Sheet in Columbia, Missouri.
+During my first year of college, I had a part-time job helping publish deadlines as a paste-up artist for a yellow page advertiser called the AD-Sheet in Columbia, Missouri.
 After college graduation and transitioning to full-time work, it was appealing to be prepared for the job yet exciting how fast the business community's demands get appropriated.

 When I went to Lawrence, Kansas, a local band, Paw, was incredible.
-Nirvana and Pearl Jam were brought to campus by Kansas U. student affairs money, and they played outside the football field.
+Nirvana and Pearl Jam were brought to campus by Kansas U. student affairs money and played outside the football field.
 I found Pale Divine and The Urge entertaining bands from St Louis as they traveled the Midwest college rock venues.
 The Bottleneck in Lawrence was a bar with membership and weird drinking age restrictions.
-Even today, I tuned in to music before 1995, and I can't figure out why.
+Even today, I tuned in to music before 1995 and can't figure out why.
 The last concert I saw was Urge Overkill in college, just after Midnight Oil.

 After graduating college with Bill Clinton as president, I noticed my ego's job opportunities weren't tremendous, yet they weren't dismal.
 So, I went to work with the attitude that I would continue my artwork and keep a vocation-oriented job.
 As a Nation, we balanced our budget.
 Time for entertainment became a VCR movie rental from Blockbuster, and life after college, a strict business hour routine.
 I continued my hobby of Abstract painting.

 After spending six years in college, I learned about design from various professions.
 I began color plotting negatives for a St. Louis, Missouri, printing division.
 We worked with cereal and product boxes.
 It was my first experience working with an Apple computer and scanning equipment.
 We would print out four-color negatives from giant film machines.
 Each negative had the separation plot print of Cyan, Magenta, Yellow, and Black.
-Four negatives, each printed to be emulsified for client spec hard copy prints.
+Four opposites, each printed and emulsified for client spec hard copy prints.
 (1995)

 As time passed, I worked odd jobs doing maintenance and repair work, including painting house interiors in St. Louis, Missouri.
 (1997) I would take short trips to Chicago and the eastern Ohio valley cities of Cincinnati, Columbus, and North Carolina to find more credible work with higher pay.
-Still, the transition of finding the proper position at a specialized ad agency took a lot of work to maneuver with paperwork, mailing letters and making phone calls.
-It was expensive to get an office handshake, show the work portfolio, and even consider the second interview.
+Still, the transition of finding the proper position at a specialized ad agency took a lot of work to maneuver with paperwork, mailing letters, and making phone calls.
+Getting an office handshake, showing the work portfolio, and even considering the second interview was expensive.